Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 That’s where we come in!
 In this article I’ll give a full Root

-Overall, Root: A Game of Woodland Might and Right is an intensely fun game of strategy, warfare and adventure.
-If any of these elements appeal to you in the slightest, I highly recommend that you give Root a try.
+Overall, Root is an intensely fun game of strategy, warfare and adventure.
+If any of these elements appeal to you in the slightest, I highly recommend that you give it a try.

 Table of Contents